kanidm/kanidm/kanidm_book/src/integrations/ldap.md

     spn: test1@example.com
     entryuuid: 22a65b6c-80c8-4e1a-9b76-3f3afdff8400

-It is recommended that client applications filter accounts that can login with '(class=account)' and groups with '(class=group)'.
+It is recommended that client applications filter accounts that can login with `(class=account)` and groups with `(class=group)`.
 If possible, group membership is defined in RFC2307bis or Active Directory style.
 This means groups are determined from the "memberof" attribute which contains a DN to a group.

 LDAP binds can use any unique identifier of the account.
 The following are all valid bind DNs for the object listed above (if it was a POSIX account, that is).